redhat-exd-rebuilds/freshmaker/docs/api_v1.rst

 .. _build_build_id:

 *build_id* - ``(number)``
     The ID of Artifact Build.
-For container images (the only supported artifact at this moment), it's task id in koji/brew build system.
+For container images (the only supported artifact at this moment), this is the Koji (or Brew) buildContainer task ID.
+If this field is null, Freshmaker did not submit a buildContainer task (due to some other failure), or Koji failed to return a task ID for some reason.

 .. _build_dep_on: